 Foliar applications of potassium nitrate to roses have often produced more richly colored blooms and dark green glossy foliage.

-Methods of application Nutrients can be applied as dusts or sprays.
+Nutrients can be applied as dusts or sprays.
 Finely ground fertilizers may be dusted onto damp foliage but these are not as efficient as sprays because more of the fertilizer falls off the leaves and about twice as much fertilizer is required to give as good an effect as a spray.

 So it is best to use sprays, especially when applying trace element fertilizers, which are required in very small amounts.
 The fertilizers listed in the table below are applied at the rate suggested, using an ordinary garden sprayer or a watering can with a fine rose.

-Time of application If deficiency symptoms have occurred at an early stage spraying should be done immediately there is enough leaf to spray, followed by a further application in 2-3 weeks since most of the first application will have fallen on bare ground.
+If deficiency symptoms have occurred at an early stage spraying should be done immediately there is enough leaf to spray, followed by a further application in 2-3 weeks since most of the first application will have fallen on bare ground.

 Where a deficiency occurs every year it is best to apply the foliar spray before symptoms appear.

-Special hints Always spray both upper and lower surfaces of the leaves, because absorption is greater through the under surfaces of the leaves.
+Always spray both upper and lower surfaces of the leaves, because absorption is greater through the under surfaces of the leaves.

 Use a fine mist sprayer and add a leaf wetting agent (not a soap type) to the spray.
 This will help to reduce the risk of leaf scorch.
 Spray in late afternoon or on a dull day, since best results follow applications made under slow drying conditions.